mainam/FloodMonitoring/README.md

 #Water Level Stations

-`getAreaStations(double latitude, double longitude, int distance)` returns an array of `StationOverview` objects containing some detail, but you should use the `id` to fetch the full `Station` object:
+`getAreaStations(double latitude, double longitude, int distance)` returns `List<StationOverview>` containing some detail, but you should use the `id` to fetch the full `Station` object:

-`getStation(String url)` returns the full measurement station detail.
+`getStation(String url)` returns the full `StationDetail`.

-`getReadings(String url, int count)` gets the last `count` `Reading` objects, normally taken at 15 minute intervals that you can use to create graphs, you can also use `getReadingsToday(String url)` and `getReadingsDays(String url, int days)` which will ge the last x days worth of reading (although the API docs state reading are held for a month it only seems to return up to two weeks worth of readings).
+`getReadings(String url, int count)` gets the last `count` `Reading` objects, normally taken at 15 minute intervals that you can use to create graphs, you can also use `getReadingsToday(String url)` and `getReadingsDays(String url, int days)` which will ge the last x days worth of readings (although the API docs state reading are held for a month it only seems to return up to two weeks worth of readings).